BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example shows how to draw basic shapes (rectangle, circle, line) and text at various positions with different colors.
+This example demonstrates how to draw basic shapes (rectangle, circle, line) and text at various positions with different colors.

+- `DrawRectangle`: Takes parameters for position (x, y), size (width, height), and color.
+- `DrawCircle`: Requires center position (x, y), radius, and color.
+- `DrawLine`: Needs start point (x1, y1), end point (x2, y2), and color.
+- `DrawText`: Allows you to specify the text, position, font size, and color.

 ### 3.3 Handling Input